Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/Beaverton Hall/Underground/Hidden Study.md

 > <br>
 >
 >> [!boxed|no-t]
 >> The letters document in detail years of secrets, both British and Russian, sold by Squire Beaver to `= [[Ghosts of the Damned]].Villain` during his career as a spy.
 Letters since `= [[Ghosts of the Damned]].Villain`'s death are addressed to her previous subordinates and get increasingly angry in tone, suggesting he viewed himself as her natural successor and wished to lead the organisation.
+The most recent communication is from 8 months ago and reads "I'm told you're looking to have some construction done but need some financial help.
+If I can recommend a company we sometimes make use of called 'Hound & Home' who will be able to offer you a reduced rate.
+Unofficially, of course, officially their rates are quite premium."
 >^Letters

 > [!recite|nbrd no-i]- `= [[Ghosts of the Damned]].ChefRussian` File